sanchezpaco/pokeffective/README.md

 ![Pokeffective](https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/items/master-ball.png)

+Hi!

+This has been a playground project enterily made by Bolt.new, I wanted to know what things could be done with AI and here is a simple project, hope you like it.

-A modern, responsive Pokémon type effectiveness calculator built with React and TypeScript.
+Pokeffective is a modern, responsive Pokémon type effectiveness calculator built with React and TypeScript.
 Instantly calculate type advantages and weaknesses for all Pokémon.

 ## Features